Virtual Private Network (VPN)

 A VPN user typically experiences the central network in a manner that is identical to being connected directly to the central network.
 VPN technology via the public Internet has replaced the need to requisition and maintain expensive dedicated leased-line telecommunication circuits once typical in wide-area network installations.

-UNL Information Technology Services recommends and supports Cisco's AnyConnect Secure Mobility VPN.
+NU Information Technology Services recommends and supports Cisco's AnyConnect Secure Mobility VPN.
 It is a VPN client that can be installed and launched from a web browser, and it works on a wide variety of operating systems and hardware configurations.
-The Cisco AnyConnect Secure Mobility VPN client and service will work under current UNL-supported Mac and Windows versions.
+The Cisco AnyConnect Secure Mobility VPN client and service will work under current NU-supported Mac and Windows versions.
 Some selected Linux versions, as well as Android and iOS devices, also work with the VPN.